zhangyihome/code-push-cli/cli/README.md

 code-push deployment clear <appName> <deploymentName>
 ```

-After running this command, client devices configured to receive updates from this deployment using its associated deployment key will no longer receive those updates that have been cleared.
+After running this command, client devices configured to receive updates using its associated deployment key will no longer receive the updates that have been cleared.
 This command is irreversible, and therefore should not be used in a production deployment.